Antynea/grub-btrfs/README.md

 ### ✨ What features does grub-btrfs have?
 * Automatically list snapshots existing on root partition (btrfs).
 * Automatically detect if `/boot` is in separate partition.
-* Automatically detect kernel, initramfs and intel/amd microcode in `/boot` directory on snapshots.
+* Automatically detect kernel, initramfs and Intel/AMD microcode in `/boot` directory on snapshots.
 * Automatically create corresponding "menuentry" in `grub.cfg`
-* Automatically detect the type/tags and descriptions/comments of snapper/timeshift snapshots.
+* Automatically detect the type/tags and descriptions/comments of Snapper/Timeshift snapshots.
-* Automatically generate `grub.cfg` if you use the provided systemd/ openRC service.
+* Automatically generate `grub.cfg` if you use the provided Systemd/ OpenRC service.

 - - -
 ### 🛠️ Installation: